chartmann1590/VowVault/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows for:
+- Commercial use
+- Modification
+- Distribution
+- Private use

+While providing liability protection for the authors.
+See the full license text for complete terms.

 ## 🙏 Acknowledgments

 - Built with [Flask](https://flask.palletsprojects.com/)